choria-io/website/docs/content/development/rest/index.md

 ![REST Sequence Diagram](/docs/rest-sequence.png)

-Here the REST service has it's own token based authentication - perhaps OAth or similar, and would have an internal username schema for it's users.
+Here the REST service has it's own token based authentication - perhaps OAuth or similar, and would have an internal username schema for it's users.

 It would have a MCollective certificate that's considered a Privileged User certificate and so can set the _callerid_ to any value it likes.
 To MCollective the _callerid_ would be *choria=uid_set_by_rest* where AAA can happen based on this callerid, thus every user has a REST assigned unique ID visible in logs etc.